Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 ### Workflow
 1. On vSphere, expand the target VMDK(s) of the VM.
 Disk expansion will not be triggered unless there is available space at the device level.

 2. Copy the DiskOnly sample parameter file `params/original/vm-settings_reapply_diskonly_example.yaml` into `params/` and edit it for your environment.
 You may rename the file (for example `vm-settings_reapply_diskonly_myvm01.yaml`).

-📌 Set `instance_id` in your parameter file to a value different from the original deployment.
+   📌 Set the `instance_id` in your parameter file to a value that has never been used in any previous deployment fot this VM.

 3. Run the kit in DiskOnly mode; this mode never requires Phase-1.
 Example:
    ```powershell
    .\cloudinit-linux-vm-deploy.ps1 -Config params/vm-settings_reapply_diskonly_myvm01.yaml -DiskOnly -Phase 2,3
    ```
    - Phase‑2 copies and executes `scripts/init-vm-cloudinit-diskonly.sh` on the guest.
-That script first creates an archive backup of existing `/etc/cloud*` and `/var/log/cloud*.log` to `/root/cloudinit-backup/`, removes `cloud-init.disabled` marker if present, and installs the DiskOnly-specific `cloud.cfg` and `cloud.cfg.d/99-override.cfg` (embedded in the script).
+That script first creates an archive backup of existing `/etc/cloud*` and `/var/log/cloud*.log` under `/root/cloudinit-backup/`, removes `cloud-init.disabled` marker if present, and installs the DiskOnly-specific `cloud.cfg` and `cloud.cfg.d/99-override.cfg` (embedded in the script).
    - Phase‑3 generates a seed ISO from `user-data_diskonly_template.yaml` and `meta-data_template.yaml` and applies it; `growpart` and `resizefs` (and any `runcmd` for swap reinitialization) run under the DiskOnly configuration.

    - Check the VM state and logs as needed before proceeding to the next phase.